Ethnic groups in Kazakhstan: Drastic changes during the 20th century

-Major factor that greatly shaped the ethnic composition of Kazakhstan was major famines of the 1920s and of the 1930s.
-According to different estimates, in the 1930s up to 40% of Kazakhs either died of starvation or fled the territory.
-Official government census data report the contraction of Kazakh population from 3.6 million in 1926, to 2.3 million in 1939.
+The famines of the 1920s and 1930s greatly influenced the ethnic composition of Kazakhstan.
+According to one estimate, up to 40% of Kazakhs either died of starvation or emigrated in the 1930s.
+Official government census data reports the contraction of Kazakh population from 3.6 million in 1926 to 2.3 million in 1939.

-By the mid 20th century, Kazakhstan was home to virtually all ethnic groups that had ever come under the Russian sphere of influence.
+By the middle of the 20th century, practically all the ethnic communities which had ever been influenced by Russia were present in Kazakhstan.
 This diverse demography stemmed from the country's central location and its historical use by Russia as a place to send colonists, dissidents, and minority groups from its other frontiers.
-From the 1930s until the 1950s, both Russian opposition (and Russians who were "accused" of being part of the opposition) and certain minorities (especially Volga Germans, Greeks, Poles, Ukrainians, Crimean Tatars and Kalmyks) had been interned in labor camps, often merely due to their heritage or beliefs, mostly on collective orders by Joseph Stalin.
+From the 1930s until the 1950s, both Russian opposition (and Russians who were "accused" of being part of the opposition) and certain minorities (especially Volga Germans, Greeks, Poles, Ukrainians, Crimean Tatars and Kalmyks) had been interned in labour camps, often merely due to their heritage or beliefs, mostly on collective orders by Joseph Stalin.
 This makes Kazakhstan one of the few places on Earth where normally-disparate Germanic, Greeks, Indo-Iranian, Koreans, Chechen, and Turkic groups live together in a rural setting and not as a result of modern immigration.

 After the fall of the Soviet Union, the German population of Kazakhstan (Kasachstandeutsche) proceeded to emigrate en masse during the 1990s, as Germany was willing to repatriate these so-called Spätaussiedler, and many Russians went back to Russia.
 Also, many of the Greek took the chance to repatriate to Greece.
 Some groups have fewer good options for emigration, but because of the economic situation are also leaving at rates comparable to the rest of the former East bloc.